tijsverkoyen/active-collab-generic-server/README.md

 # ActiveCollab Generic Server for PhpStorm

-As there is ni support for [ActiveCollab](https://activecollab.com/) in [PhpStorm](https://www.jetbrains.com/phpstorm/) I wrote this hackish implementation.

-With this hack we can have Tasks inside PhpStorm
+As there is no support for [ActiveCollab](https://activecollab.com/) in [PhpStorm](https://www.jetbrains.com/phpstorm/) I build this work-around.
+With this hack we can use the `Open Task` functionality inside PhpStorm

 ![tasklist](https://raw.githubusercontent.com/tijsverkoyen/active-collab-generic-server/master/assets/1_tasklist.png)

 ## Installation

 Download this package on a PHP server and note the url (eg: https://foo.bar.tld).
+Make sure the `public` folder is your document_root.

 ## Usage